twpayne/chezmoi/README.md

  * If your system stores secrets in plain text, then your dotfiles repository must be private.
 With `chezmoi` you never need to store secrets in your repository, so you can make it public.
-You can check out your repository on your work machine and not fear that this will give your work IT department to access to your personal data.
+You can check out your repository on your work machine and not fear that this will give your work IT department access to your personal data.

  * If your system was written by you for your personal use, then it probably